Mon - Sat 8:00 - 5:00

 Once the report is completed the inspector will go through the report with the client and discuss and answer any questions.
 The report will be emailed to the buyer the same day.
 Reports are guaranteed to be provided within 24 hours.

 Heating and cooling

 Prices based on Grand Rapids locations.
-Prices are subject to change or may incur a travel fee for locations outside of the Greater Grand Rapids area.
+Prices are subject to change based on age, condition or may incur a travel fee for locations outside of the Greater Grand Rapids area.